onflow/flow-go/language.md

 There is no support for floating point numbers.

+Contracts are not intended to work with values with error margins and therefore floating point arithmetic is not appropriate here.
+Fixed point numbers should be simulated using integers and a scale factor for now.

 ### Numeric Literals

 Numbers can be written in various bases.
 Numbers are assumed to be decimal by default.
 Non-decimal literals have a specific prefix.